-Geirangerfjord and Naeroyfjord (or more accurately Nærøyfjord) – which one is more scenic?
+Geirangerfjord vs Naeroyfjord (or more accurately Nærøyfjord) – which one is more scenic?
 These are the two Norwegian Fjords that have been specifically singled out as UNESCO World Heritage sites.
-Of course, these aren’t the only fjords worth seeing in the country.

-After all, the country is world famous for its fjords, and just to give you an idea of why, imagine what Yosemite Valley would be like if sea water flooded the valley floor.
+After all, the country is world famous for its fjords, and just to give you an idea of why, imagine what Yosemite Valley would be like if sea water flooded its valley floor.

 I’d even go so far to argue that Yosemite was nothing more than a singular example of the type of scenery that you would find all over Norway’s western coastlines as well as its inland valleys.
 Imagine that – a country with Yosemite Valleys all over the place!

 However, not everyone has the time nor the money to really explore the Norwegian fjords in all their glory.